ArcBees/dev-site/site/src/main/markdown/gwtp/tutorials/index.md

 }
 ```

-And a package named error, for example, would contain all the Presenters mentioned in the snippet.
+These Presenters would be contained in the same package that could be named "error", for instance.

 Currently in our project we have 3 modules: ClientModule, ApplicationModule and HomeModule.
 The ClientModule is the root of all the other modules.
 HomeModule is installed in ApplicationModule, which in turn is installed in ClientModule.
 Modules should respect the same hierarchy as your Java packages.

 ## Conclusion
 You are now able to create a Presenter and its associated View and delegate some of its action to the Presenter using UiHandlers.
 You also saw how to create HTML elements and access their values from the View using UiBinder.
 This conclude the first part of this tutorial.
 In the next part, we will take a look at PresenterWidgets, Gatekeepers, the PlaceManager and RestDispatch.